parsakhavarinejad/MedSRGAN-Pytorch/README.md

 ## Data Preparation

 The `CustomDataset` expects image paths in a pandas DataFrame.
 The original notebook used data from `/kaggle/input/chest-ctscan-images/Data/`.
+But here it is necessary to put the data inside the dataset folder.
 If you are running this code locally, ensure your data is structured similarly or modify `main.py` to point to your dataset location.
 For initial testing without actual data, the `CustomDataset` includes a `use_dummy=True` option, which generates placeholder images.